Nat3z/SkyTweaks/README.md

 }
 ```

-Then, you create a new class that extends to the `com.natia.secretmod.extensions.Extension` class.
+Then, you create a new class that extends to the `Extension` class.

 Almost done!
 Once you have done that, in your `preInit(FMLPreInitializationEvent)` method, add the following lines:
 ```java